 The Biosphere has the rugged coast of the Bay of Fundy on one side, which boasts the highest tides in the world, where water rises and falls as much as 50 feet twice a day and is bountiful in sea vegetables and sea life.
 On the other, a coastline of sandy beaches invite you to explore, hear and feel the crisp Atlantic Ocean and her powerful surf.

 Come, sample and experience our UNESCO Biosphere Reserve.
-Embark on an ocean adventure in search of whales or periwinkles, assist Mother Nature in caring for her species at risk, retrace the footsteps of our Mi`Kmaq people, or explore and savour the Biospehere by paddle or foot.
+Embark on an ocean adventure in search of whales or periwinkles, assist Mother Nature in caring for her species at risk, retrace the footsteps of our Mi`kmaq people, or explore and savour the Biospehere by paddle or foot.
 You`ll find yourself connecting to the unique cultural and physical landscapes we call home.

-CLICK HERE to explore “Touring Through Time” an interactive map about the UNESCO Biosphere Reserve, A NSCC/COGS Community Mapping Project
+CLICK HERE to explore “Touring Through Time” an interactive map about the UNESCO Biosphere Reserve, a NSCC/COGS Community Mapping Project.

-Digby and its’ fisherman’s wharf is one of the greatest places to see the vertical effect of the tides.
+Digby and its fisherman’s wharf is one of the greatest places to see the vertical effect of the tides.

-If you are venturing out along the rocky shores it is always wise to take note of the tides.
-The Digby Area is located in what is called the “Fundy Aquarium Eco-zone”.
+The Digby Area is located in what is called the Fundy Aquarium Eco-Zone.
 Upwelling deep ocean water generated from tides surging into the Bay of Fundy fosters an ideal environment for marine life.
-Great whales, porpoises, dolphins, seals, and seabirds are highlights of this “aquarium without walls.”
+Whales, porpoises, dolphins, seals, and seabirds are highlights of this “aquarium without walls.”

-- The tides of the Bay of Fundy are known as semidiurnal.
-This means that during a 24 hour period, there will be two highs and two lows.
+• The tides of the Bay of Fundy are known as semidiurnal.
+This means that, during a 24 hour period, there will be two highs and two lows.
 This happens every day.
 The time between each high and each low is about 6 hours and 13 minutes.

-- During a 12 hour tidal period, the Bay of Fundy will have 160 billion tons of water flow in and out of the bay, more than the combined flow of the world’s freshwater rivers!
+• During a 12 hour tidal period, the Bay of Fundy will have 160 billion tons of water flow in and out of the bay; more than the combined flow of the world’s freshwater rivers!

-- The highest water level ever recorded in the Bay of Fundy system occurred at the head of the Minas Basin on the night of October 4–5, 1869 during a tropical cyclone named the “Saxby Gale”.
+• The highest water level ever recorded in the Bay of Fundy system occurred at the head of the Minas Basin on the night of October 4–5, 1869 during a tropical cyclone named the “Saxby Gale”.
 The water level of 21.6 meters (71 feet) resulted from the combination of high winds, abnormally low atmospheric pressure, and a spring tide.

-- The Bay of Fundy has a diverse ecosystem and a marine biodiversity comparable to the Amazon Rain Forest.
+• The Bay of Fundy has a diverse ecosystem and a marine biodiversity comparable to the Amazon rainforest.

 Tides are the periodic rise and fall of the sea caused by the gravitational pull of the moon and the sun on the Earth.
 Fundy’s tides are the highest in the world because of an unusual combination of factors: resonance and the shape of the bay.